Amasirat/Obsidian/Computer Networks.md

 BGP (Border Gateway Protocol) has no assumptions on how these ASs are configured or connected to each other.
 BGP is focused more on scalability that optimality.
 Therefore its goals are:

 * Find a path that is loop free
-* Paths compliant with the policies of each AS or domain which could be arbitrarily complex
+* Paths compliant with the policies of each AS which could be arbitrarily complex

 This is pretty much more complex than even a simple optimization problem that link-state tries to solve. interdomain only advertises **reachability** and makes no guarantees on the shortness of the path because each domain can have its own method of intradomain routing which makes the task of calculating shortest path almost impossible.